Glas (company): History

-1906 Andreas Glas partened with a financer becoming Glas & Lohn and changed its brand name from Bavaria to Isaria; the partnership ended in 1911.
+1906 Andreas Glas partnered with a financer becoming Glas & Lohn and changed its brand name from Bavaria to Isaria; the partnership ended in 1911.

 1908 Glas production moved to Dingolfing to overcome the mandatory rule which forbade non-local factories from participating in the important local agricultural machine exposition.
 The new factory started with 150 seed drills per year.
 The production count rose each year.

 1920 Glas Werke AG became a share company partnering with Stumm Group.

 1924 Hans Glas (1890-†1969) became CEO of Glas Werke AG.

 1931 failure of the Stumm Group.